miquido/Aegithalos/README.md

 }
 ```

+## AegithalosCocoa

 Aegithalos comes with set of usefull extensions for UIKit already prepared in AegithalosCocoa package.
-You can easily prapare any kind of ui setup with it, even layout constraints.
+You can easily prapare any kind of UI setup with it, even layout constraints.
 Lets have a Signin with Apple button:

 ```swift
 import AegithalosCocoa